krishna201294/linux/README.md

 All the work done above was reviewed by each other in order to proceed further.

-# Steps
+<h2>Steps</h2>

-Took up 1st Question: For CPUID leaf node %eax=0x4FFFFFFF:
+1. Took up 1st Question: For CPUID leaf node %eax=0x4FFFFFFF:
-Return the total number of exits (all types) in %eax <br>
+	Return the total number of exits (all types) in %eax

-Defined a variable total_exits of type u64 in cpuid.c and exported it in vmx.c.
+2. Defined a variable total_exits of type u64 in cpuid.c and exported it in vmx.c.
    Checked condition if eax == 0x4fffffffff, then store the total_exits in %eax.
    In the vmx.c, each time the above condition is true, the value of total_exits is incremented by 1.

-Took up 2nd question:  (For CPUID leaf node %eax=0x4FFFFFFE:
+3. Took up 2nd:  (For CPUID leaf node %eax=0x4FFFFFFE:
-<br>Return the high 32 bits of the total time spent processing all exits in %ebx
-<br>Return the low 32 bits of the total time spent processing all exits in %ecx
+   Return the high 32 bits of the total time spent processing all exits in %ebx Return the low 32 bits of the total time spent processing all exits in %ecx
-<br>%ebx and %ecx return values are measured in processor cycles, across all VCPUs) :
+	%ebx and %ecx return values are measured in processor cycles, across all VCPUs) :
    In the vmx.c file in arch/x86/kvm/vmx/, we made changes to the __vmx_handle_exit function.

-<br>Defined an exit_handler_index of type u16 in vmx.c which takes up the input of the number and stores it in %ecx.
+4. Defined an exit_handler_index of type u16 in vmx.c which takes up the input of the number and stores it in %ecx.
-<br>Also defined total_cycle_time of the type atomic64_t in cpuid.c and exported it to vmx.c.
+   Also defined total_cycle_time of the type atomic64_t in cpuid.c and exported it to vmx.c.
-<br>Defined 2 variables, start_time and end_time and stored the value of rdtsc() in start time.
+   Defined 2 variables, start_time and end_time and stored the value of rdtsc() in start time.
-<br>In the function atomic_fetch_add(), passed the parameter of delta(end_time - start_time) and stored it in total_cycle_time.
+   In the function atomic_fetch_add(), passed the parameter of delta(end_time - start_time) and stored it in total_cycle_time.
-<br>In cpuid.c, we checked the condition if eax == 0x4fffffffe, then we shift the high 32-bits in %ebx and low 32 bits in %ecx of total_time.
+   In cpuid.c, we checked the condition if eax == 0x4fffffffe, then we shift the high 32-bits in %ebx and low 32 bits in %ecx of total_time.

 5. Now, we are required to make a VM.
 In order to get gcloud on our desktop, we need to install packages defined below using the following commands :

     <br>$ sudo apt-get update
     <br>$ sudo apt-get upgrade
     <br>$ sudo apt-get install gnome-shell
     <br>$ sudo apt-get install ubuntu-gnome-desktop
     <br>$ sudo apt-get install autocutsel
     <br>$ sudo apt-get install gnome-core
     <br>$ sudo apt-get install gnome-panel
     <br>$ sudo apt-get install gnome-themes-standard

 6. Once done with all the installation, we installed tightvncserver using the below commands:
     <br>$ sudo apt-get install tightvncserver
     <br>$ touch ~/.Xresources
     <br>Then launch the server using “$ tightvncserver” command.

 7. After setting up password for the Ubuntu Desktop Virtual Machine, start up the code using the command :